microsoft/powerbi-visuals-sampleslicer/doc/CodeStructure.md

 ![](/doc/images/src-folder.PNG)

-Following source files are of particular interest:
+The following source files are of particular interest:
 - selectionBehavior.ts:

     This file implements all functionality related to data-point selection/filtering.
 Both basic discrete selection and advanced query-based selection of Advanced Filter API is concentrated in this file.